alandefreitas/small/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Feature Request
+name: Documentation
-about: For formal improvement proposals.
-For discussing new ideas, please use the "Small Ideas 💡" link below.
+about: Something is missing from the docs
 title: ''
-labels: enhancement
+labels: documentation
 assignees: ''
 ---